 When I was a kid we moved out to the country to a home on 40 beautiful wooded acres.
 I spent so many hours walking through our woods, paddle boating on the pond, riding my bike, and playing with our dogs.
 It made for a lovely childhood.

-Shortly after moving there my dad put up a clothesline.
+Shortly after moving there, my dad put up a clothesline.
 It was my first experience using one.
 Soon I found I loved the chore of hanging the clothes on the line.
 It was relaxing and the clothes smelled amazing when you brought them back in.
 Plus it was an easy chore that could be done outside, my favorite place to be.

 When I got married I moved back into town.
 I dreamt of having a clothesline again but we never got around to putting one in.
-That all changed when we bought our new house.
-The home was built in the early 1960’s and still had the t-posts for a clothesline.
+That all changed when we bought a new house.
+The home was built in the early 1960s and still had the t-posts for a clothesline.
 Before we even closed on the house I was dreaming of hanging clothes on the line again.

 Having a clothesline again has been great.
 There are so many benefits to line drying clothing.
 It’s really sad that it’s something so few do anymore, at least in the U.S. Don’t get me wrong I still love that I have an electric dryer but there are just so many benefits to line drying clothes that I’d rather rarely use it.